HewlettPackard/hpe-sd-cloud/kubernetes/examples/prometheus/README.md

 **NOTE** For production environments you should either use an external, non-containerized database or create an image of your own, maybe based on official Oracle's [docker-images](https://github.com/oracle/docker-images).

+**IMPORTANT**: Before deploying Service Director a namespace with the name "servicedirector" must be created.
+In order to generate the namespace, run

+    kubectl create namespace servicedirector

 ### 1. Deploy Prometheus
 The Prometheus server must be configured so that it can discover endpoints for metrics, this example will guide you through the steps needed to deploy a properly configured Prometheus server.